Skip to main content

 • Metropolitan State University Policy 2150 Prior Learning Assessment (PLA) Minnesota State Procedure 3.35.1

-2. Identify the College of Management subject or course in which you think you have gained knowledge through life or work experience that might meet the “Prior Learning Criteria.”
+2. Identify the College of Business and Management subject or course in which you think you have gained knowledge through life or work experience that might meet the “Prior Learning Criteria.”
 This may include coursework or seminars for which you have not received college credit (e.g., workshops, training).
 Note that “priors” may not be done for accounting courses due to certification requirements.
 The MIS curriculum unit currently does not allow “priors” in this area.

 4. Meet with the designated faculty evaluator to discuss your competence.
 The purpose of this meeting is for the evaluator to determine the depth and breadth of knowledge you have attained in a particular subject.